Seoul National University School of Law: History

 The law school was established in its first iteration in 1895 during the Joseon Dynasty as the Judicial Officials Training Institute.
 Following the Gabo Reform, intended to be a sweeping reform of the Korean government, then-minister of justice Suh Kwangbom proposed creating and institution to educate judicial law.
 Initially, the institute served men between the ages of 25 and 30, and granted a bachelor of law.

 In 1909, the institute was restructured, becoming a law school and a limited professional school.
 In 1911, the name and setup was again changed, and the school became Seoul Professional School.
 However, in 1922 it returned to being exclusively a law school, and the name was once again changed to Seoul Professional Law School.

 In the early 1940s, the law school was forced to cease admitting new students due to harsh wartime policies enacted by the Japanese; however, these policies were reverted following the end of the war, and enrollment returned to normal levels.

 Following the April Revolution, a student-led revolution which would lead to the end of the autocratic regime of Syngman Ree, enrollment was sharply and suddenly reduced by the government from three hundred students to one hundred and sixty, based on its assumption that the law school was the center of the protests.
 Enrollment stayed at this level until recovering in 1981.

 Library

 Established in August 1946, the Seoul National University Law Library opened on June 30, 2014.
 It currently holds more than 155,055 volumes in its collection.

 Notable people

 Alumni

 Notable alumni include 13th President of South Korea Yoon Suk-yeol, and most of Justices and Chief Justices of the Supreme Court of Korea, such as 16th Chief Justice Kim Myeong-soo.
 Also, most of Justices and Presidents of the Constitutional Court of Korea are composed of SNU Law alumni, including 7th President of the Constitutional Court Yoo Nam-seok.

+The first transgender lawyer in South Korea, Park Han-hee, is an alumni.

 Criticism

 The SNU Law School has been criticized due to the lack of admitted students older than 30 years of age.
 The Law School was also criticized for having admitted 88.0% (810) of its students from the top three colleges of South Korea.

+Starting in 2027, the school will begin considering repeat applicants’ prior law school enrollment history, reversing the Korean Law School Council’s “repeat applicant blind” policy introduced just a year earlier.
+The change comes amid a growing number of repeat applicants, increasingly intense GPA competition, and concerns over a worsening academic environment.